nikolaussucher/microbiology-text/methods_and_tools.Rmd

 $$ d={\frac {\lambda }{2NA}}$$

 Usually a wavelength of 550 nm is assumed, which corresponds to green light.
 With air as the external medium, the highest practical NA is 0.95, and with oil, up to 1.5.
 In practice the lowest value of d obtainable with conventional lenses is about 200 nm.
-A new type of lens using multiple scattering of light allowed to improve the resolution to below 100 nm.[37]
+A new type of lens using multiple scattering of light allowed to improve the resolution to below 100 nm.

 ## Microscope Slide